 Heather has been named a Senior Fellow in the Litigation Counsel of America.
-She was recognized by her peers as a Texas “Rising Star” in 2010 and each of the four years immediately preceding for Construction Litigation by Super Lawyers magazine.
-Heather was named one of “Texas’ Top 100 Trial Lawyers” by National Trial Lawyers (2011-2017), and a “Top Professional on the Fast Track” and “Top Lawyer” in Houston’s H Magazine (2010-2016).
-She has also been recognized by the National Women Trial Lawyers Association (2013-2017).
+She was recommended by Legal 500 US in 2019 for Construction.
+Heather was recognized by her peers as a Texas “Rising Star” in 2010 and each of the four years immediately preceding for Construction Litigation by Super Lawyers magazine.
+She was named one of “Texas’ Top 100 Trial Lawyers” by National Trial Lawyers (2011-2019), and a “Top Professional on the Fast Track” and “Top Lawyer” in Houston’s H Magazine (2010-2017,2019).
+Heather has also been recognized by the National Women Trial Lawyers Association (2013-2017).

 Creighton University School of Law, J.D.
 (1996)

 California State University, Fresno, B.S., Political Science (1993)

 U.S. Court of Appeals for the Tenth Circuit

 U.S. District Court for the Northern District of Texas